If you’re like me, you love self-hosting your own projects. But as the number of services you run grows, so does the list of DNS records.

 Autois usually fine.

-- No conflicting A record: Make sure you do NOT have an
+- Avoid Conflicting Records: Make sure you do NOT have an

 The CoreDNS server is running, the zone file is configured, and your DNS provider has been updated to delegate your subdomain.